Opinion Manipulation on Farsi Twitter: Methods

-In the interpretation of the results described in section \ref{section_results_subsection_content}, we use the word clouds corresponding to tweets by groups of users as a proxy for the common concern and vocabulary of that group (see \cite{Amor_commWordClouds} for an example of a similar approach).
-Note, as we explain in section \ref{section_results_subsection_content}, when comparing the content of tweets of users in different friendship network clusters, i.e. subpopulations $i$ and $j$ correspond to two friendship communities, the network clustering is solely based on the structure of friendship networks, while the word frequency is blind to the network structure.
-Thus, a sheer deviation from randomness in the results is itself an indication of the presence of a relationship between content and structure.
-Our results, described in section \ref{section_results_subsection_content}, further suggest that such deviation relates to the topic of the discussion and the position of the participants on the relevant socio-political spectrum. }
+In the interpretation of the results described in the \ztitleref{section_results_subsection_content} subsection, we use the word clouds corresponding to tweets by groups of users as a proxy for the common concern and vocabulary of that group (see \cite{Amor_commWordClouds} for an example of a similar approach).
+To further investigate common concerns, we detect salient topics in the set of tweets from each group of users, and consider the most representative words among the top-4 most salient topics in each discussion space.
+In order to obtain the topics and their representative words from our tweets, we use BERTopic \cite{grootendorst2022bertopic}, an unsupervised transformer-based topic modeling tool, which has been shown to be well-suited for topic modeling on Twitter posts \cite{egger2022topic}.
+Note, as we explain in the \ztitleref{section_results_subsection_content} subsection, when comparing the content of tweets of users in different friendship communities, the network clustering is solely based on the structure of friendship networks, while the text analysis is blind to the network structure.
+Thus, deviation from randomness in the results is an indication of the presence of a relationship between content and structure.
+Our results, described in the \ztitleref{section_results_subsection_content} subsection, further suggest that such deviations relate to the topic of the discussion and the position of the participants on the relevant socio-political spectrum.